avipars/DB-Mini-Project/Stage4/README.md

 ![image](https://github.com/user-attachments/assets/bd1d8d26-c31f-4637-92f5-b3277550af63)

-We also ran a sample query to ensure that the new datbase is working as expected
+We also ran a sample query to ensure that the new database is working as expected

 ![image](https://github.com/user-attachments/assets/93a4f74b-bfcc-4450-8a1c-e25f0aaa402d)